elumbella/snapbtrex/README.md

 you can specify the port on which such ssh connections will be attempted.

-Both hosts have to be prepared as in the setup instructions if you want to call the script via cronjob.
+The receiving host has to be set up appropriately for this to work.
 You can always call snapbtrex as standalone script if you have appropriate rights.

 Specify your target host via  `--remote-host` and the directory with the `--remote-dir` options.
 Both options have to be present.
 The target directory